alanfranz/killmesoftly/README.md

 * configurable timeouts
 * consider transforming such scripts in a set of functions that can be sourced, rather than used as executables
 * add options for killing process groups and/or check whether children have actually exited

+## Thanks

+The following people helped developing this software in some way or another, without a specific order.

+* Jean-Philippe Daigle
+* Laurent Cozic